SPEEDING drivers could be slapped with harsher fines thanks to a change in the law which comes into force next month.

 English and Welsh courts will be have the power to issue larger fines and longer jail sentences for particularly bad driving thanks to the forthcoming change in the law.

-Fines for motorists caught going well above the speed limit will start from 150% of their weekly income, rather than the existing level of 100%.
+But from April 24 fines for motorists caught going well above the speed limit will start from 150% of their weekly income, rather than the existing level of 100%.

 You could also still be banned for up to 56 days or get six points.

 The guidelines apply to all motorists and come into force on April 24, regardless of the date of the offence.

 The Sentencing Council is also making changes to a range of other driving offences.